clercjs/clerc/docs/guide/context.md

 - `flags`: An object containing the parsed flag values.
 It will be an empty object if no command was matched.
 - `ignored`: A string array containing arguments that were not parsed.
 - `rawParsed`: An object containing the raw parsing result, including detailed information about all parameters and flags.
 ParsedResult
-- `missingParameters`: A boolean value indicating whether required parameters are missing.

 The context for `handler` is a specialization of `BaseContext`.
 Its `resolved` property is always `true`, and the `command` property is always the current command object, and `calledAs` also always has a value.